-Portal authentication enhances the network security by providing authentication service to the clients that just need temporary access to the wireless network.
-Such clients have to log into a web page to establish verification, after which they will access the network as guests.
-What's more, you can customize the authentication login page and specify a URL which the newly authenticated clients will be redirected to.
+Portal authentication enhances the network security by providing authentication service to the clients who want to access the wireless local network.
+Portal is also called web authentication.
+The users have to log in a web page to establish verification.

+Network resources can be classified into different types for different users.
+Part of them can be accessed for free by the clients; while some specific resources can only be accessed by authorized users.
+What's more, you can customize the authentication login page and specify a URL which the newly authenticated client will be redirected to.
 Please refer to Portal Configuration or Free Authentication Policy according to your need.